Parks with Purpose

 - A local workforce training crew joined an American Conservation Experience (ACE) crew to do vegetation management at the Walnut Creek Wetland Park, including the Bailey Drive Gateway site.

-- A new NC Department of Justice Ecosystem Enhancement Grant (EEG) has been received to help fund the ecological enhancement of the Bailey Drive Gateway Site.
+- A NC Department of Justice Ecosystem Enhancement Grant (EEG) has been received to help fund the ecological enhancement of the Bailey Drive Gateway Site.

-go.ncsu.edu/parks2022 or contact Christy Perrin, at
+go.ncsu.edu/parks2024 or contact Christy Perrin, at

 Christy_perrin@ncsu.edu